elajkat/nsm-deployments-k8s/examples/use-cases/Kernel2RVlan/README.md

 # Test kernel to remote vlan connection

-This example shows that NSC can establish a remote vlan connection.
+This example shows that NSCs can connect to a cluster external entity by a VLAN interface.
-NSCs are using the `kernel` mechanism to connect to its local forwarder.
+NSCs are using the `kernel` mechanism to connect to local forwarder.
-Forwarders are using the `vlan` remote mechanism.
+Forwarders are using the `vlan` remote mechanism to set up the VLAN interface.

 ## Requires